Chapter 1

 Things get even better when you consider something we mentioned earlier: Google always shows your featured accommodations ahead of organic search results (where anyone not listed in GVR appears).

 The icing on the cake?
-Not many vacation rentals have their own website, capable of processing reservations while fully integrated with GVR and meeting all mandatory requirements to appear in the metasearch engine.
+Not many vacation rentals have their own website that’s capable of processing reservations while also fully integrating with GVR and meeting all requirements to appear in the metasearch engine.

-However, it can always be improved.
+However, your visibility can always be improved.
 Do you want to appear even more often?
-We will tell you how in the next few lines.
+Let’s explore how.

 Accurate prices, the key factor

-Google seeks to turn its new metasearch engine into the preferred option for finding stays in vacation rentals, something that it could not achieve if the information it displays is not 100% reliable.
+Google seeks to turn its metasearch engine into the preferred option for finding vacation rentals, something that it could not achieve if the information it displays were not 100% reliable.
+For this reason, Google’s priority is to show accurate prices, ensuring that the final rate does not vary more than 2% between the website and the Google Vacation Rentals listing.

 • Discounts for long stays (weekly/monthly)